pivotal/docs-platform-automation/docs/before-you-begin/setup-s3-and-resources.md

 but it creates a problem around upgrading.
-If products cannot be downloaded from PivNet directly, how can we get the latest version of something and send it through our upgrade pipeline?
+If products cannot be downloaded from PivNet directly, how can we get the latest version of something and send it through an upgrade pipeline?

 Enter S3 and Concourse's native S3 integration!
 We can place product files
 and new versions of OpsMan
 into a network whitelisted S3 bucket to be used by Platform Automation tasks.
-We can even create a "Resources Pipeline" that gets the latest version of products from PivNet and places them into our S3 bucket automatically.
+We can even create a [Resources Pipeline][reference-resources] that gets the latest version of products from PivNet and places them into our S3 bucket automatically.

-Additionally, because a foundation's backup may be quite large, it is advantageous to persist it in a blobstore.
+Alternatively, because a foundation's backup may be quite large, it is advantageous to persist it in a blobstore automatically through Concourse.
-Exported installations can then latter be acessed through the blobstore.
+Exported installations can then latter be accessed through the blobstore.
+Because most object stores
+implement secure, durable solutions, exported installations in buckets are easily restorable and persistent.

 In this guide,
 you will learn